spacetelescope/astronify/docs/astronify/index.rst

-Given a center pitch, zero point, and pitch range, the data values will be scaled with a chosen stretch (linear, hyperbolic sine, hyperbolic arcsine, logarithmic or square root) such that the zero point maps to the center pitch and all pitches fall within the pitch range (the entire pitch range may not be used).
+Given a center pitch, zero point, and pitch range, the data values will be scaled with a chosen stretch (linear, hyperbolic sine, hyperbolic arcsine, logarithmic or square root) such that the zero point maps to the center pitch and all pitches fall within the pitch range.
+The given pitch range defines the maximum pitch boundaries, but depending on the parameters of sonification output pitches may not reach the edges.

 The zero point is calculated based on the input argument (mean, median, or specified value) and then appended to the data array.
 The resulting array is scaled to the interval [0,1]